BCarlosH/BasicNavigationArchitecture/README.md

 # BasicNavigationArchitecture

-This is a basic example of Android Navigation Architecture using the Navigation Library and the Navigation editor which still in an experimental state.
+This is a basic sample of Android Navigation Architecture using the Navigation Library and the Navigation editor which still in an experimental state (01-October-2018).